-The book is illustrated with spectacular black and white photographs of the primary leaders and key members of X Troop, along with group photos, pictures of the objective area and some terrific actions shots of ground training and airborne operations.
-It also contains four maps that lay out objective, drop zones and enemy positions during the action.
+The book is illustrated with spectacular black and white photographs of the primary leaders and key members of X Troop, along with group photos, pictures of the objective area, and some terrific action shots of ground training and airborne operations.
+It also contains four maps that layout objective, drop zones, and enemy positions during the action.
 Ordinarily, such a small amount of maps makes it difficult for the reader to follow the tactical narrative because they lack references to the terrain.
 In the case of Operation Colossus, the mission itself was so small that the included maps are adequate for the task.
 Patterson includes copious endnotes to provide supplemental information to the text.
 Moving back and forth between different passages and the endnotes is sometimes inconvenient and some readers may prefer footnotes on the relevant pages, but this is a minor quibble.
 Overall, the book’s layout is excellent.

 Operation Colossus does many things well.
 It provides an excellent overview of the development of parachute troops as well as an exciting battle narrative and gripping human interest story about men daring to strike a blow in the face of long odds.
 The book contains sufficient detail that knowledgeable readers will most likely learn something new, while readers new to reading about the war will not feel overwhelmed by jargon.Operation Colossus is a superb addition to the body of literature on airborne forces in World War Two.

 No products found.